-By default, the env_reset option is enabled.
+By default, the env\reset option is enabled.
 This causes commands to be executed with a new, minimal environment.
 On AIX (and Linux systems without PAM), the environment is initialized with the contents of the /etc/environment file.
-On BSD systems, if the use_loginclass option is enabled, the environment is initialized based on the path and setenv settings in /etc/login.conf.
-The new environment contains the TERM, PATH, HOME, MAIL, SHELL, LOGNAME, USER, USERNAME and SUDO variables in addition to variables from the invoking process permitted by the env_check and env_keep options.
+On BSD systems, if the use\loginclass option is enabled, the environment is initialized based on the path and setenv settings in /etc/login.conf.
+The new environment contains the TERM, PATH, HOME, MAIL, SHELL, LOGNAME, USER and SUDO\\ variables in addition to variables from the invoking process permitted by the env\check and env\keep options.
 This is effectively a whitelist for environment variables.
-The environment variables LOGNAME, USER and USERNAME are treated specially.
-If one or more variables are preserved from the invoking process, any of the three remaining variables (that were not explicitly preserved) will be set to the same value as the first one in the list that was preserved.
-This avoids an inconsistent environment where some of the variables both the name and value parts are matched by env_keep or env_check, as they may be interpreted as functions by the bash shell.
+The environment variables LOGNAME and USER are treated specially.
+If one of them is preserved (or removed) from user's environment, the other will be as well.
+If LOGNAME and USER are to be preserved but only one of them is present in the user's environment, the other will be set to the same value.
+This avoids an inconsistent environment where one of the variables describing the user name is set to the invoking user and one is set to the target user. () are removed unless both the name and value parts are matched by env\keep or env\check, as they may be interpreted as functions by the bash shell.
 Prior to version 1.8.11, such variables were always removed.

-If, however, the env_reset option is disabled, any variables not explicitly denied by the env_check and env_delete options are inherited from the invoking process.
-In this case, env_check and env_delete behave like a blacklist.
+If, however, the env\reset option is disabled, any variables not explicitly denied by the env\check and env\delete options are inherited from the invoking process.
+In this case, env\check and env\delete behave like a blacklist.
 Prior to version 1.8.21, environment variables with a value beginning with () were always removed.
-Beginning with version 1.8.21, a pattern in env_delete is used to match bash shell functions instead.
-Since it is not possible to blacklist all potentially dangerous environment variables, use of the default env_reset behavior is encouraged.
+Beginning with version 1.8.21, a pattern in env\delete is used to match bash shell functions instead.
+Since it is not possible to blacklist all potentially dangerous environment variables, use of the default env\reset behavior is encouraged.

-Environment variables specified by env_check, env_delete, or env_keep may include one or more '' characters which will match zero or more characters.
+Environment variables specified by env\check, env\delete, or env\keep may include one or more '\' characters which will match zero or more characters.
 No other wildcard characters are supported.